uclaacm/learning-lab-crash-course-su20/13-accessibility/README.md

 Want to put your new knowledge into practice?
 Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
 Use the tools below to help you make your website beautiful *and* accessible for all users!

-Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) I made that breaks all of the rules we mentioned.
+Or, check out the [anti-accessibility example website](https://electricdinosaurs.github.io/accessibility-demo/) attached to this repository that breaks all of the rules we mentioned.
 Try forking the project or playing around in the browser inspector mode to see how you can make it less awful.

 ## Accessibility Checkers